rcsalomao/RBDO_examples/README.md

 \end{aligned}
 $$

+The independent random variables $Xi_m$ employed on the numerical example are described on the next table:

 | R. V. Name | Description            | R. V. Type | Mean  | Coef. of Var. (%) |
 | ---------- | ---------------------- | ---------- | ----- | ----------------- |
 | $P$        | Vertical load          | Normal     | 10.0  | 20                |